gotenham/periaxis/README.md

 This is a personal project inspired by Mark Setrakian's work; I've been interested in doing another project using [ROS](https://www.ros.org/) for a while, and thought the inverse kinematics challenge of this sculpture sounded interesting to solve.
 Below is the design process I've taken to get to where the project currently sits:

-The name is a portmanteau of periapsis (the closest point to the earth in an orbit) and axis, as in spinning on an axis.
+The name is a portmanteau of periapsis (the closest point to the earth in an orbit) and axis (as in spinning on an axis).

 ## Design